lmangani/ngcp-scripts/ELK/README.md

 ##Kibana configuration
-Import the barebone Kibana dashboard from this repository and begin building your dashboards and filters For a quick test import gist: https://gist.github.com/anonymous/20ec4fae970f34abaa22
+Import the barebone Kibana dashboard from this repository and begin building your dashboards and filters

+For a quick test you can also import gist: https://gist.github.com/anonymous/20ec4fae970f34abaa22